“Honor is the reward of merit.” –Cicero

 Refreshments or dinner for Psi Beta members and guests usually follow the ceremony.

-To be performed immediately before or after induction ceremony for student and faculty members
+To be performed immediately before or after the induction ceremony for student and faculty members.

 1. Items needed: